bisht230/bisht230/readme.md

 ### Glad to see you here! 🤩 &nbsp;

-> I am pursuing engineering in Information Technology🎓 looking for opportunities and collabaration in projects related to web development and machine learning.
+> I am pursuing engineering in Information Technology🎓 looking for opportunities and collabaration in projects related to web development.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Full Stack Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
-Although a information Technology engineer working with UI tools and looking forward to Share and Gain knowledgeable stuff☘️.
+Although an information technology engineer working with UI tools and looking forward to Share and Gain knowledgeable stuff☘️.

 ### Talking about Personal Stuffs: